Home > What We Do

-CDSA uses different databases, approaches depending on the needs of the study, including REDCap, ODK and two commercial Clinical Data Management Systems (CDMS).
+CDSA uses different databases, approaches depending on the needs of the study.
+CDSA has procured validated and regulatory compliant commercial Clinical Data Management Systems (CDMS) including ODK which is useful in capturing the offline data through phones and tablets.
+Based upon study requirements CDSA also provides data management using open sources like REDCap and OpenClinica.
 The Data Science group also supports study websites and develops systems to support unit processes.
-The DM standards and procedures are tailored to ensure an optimal utilisation of CDMS and monitoring tools.
+The DM standards and procedures are tailored to ensure an optimal utilization of CDMS and monitoring tools.
 The group also provides support to study teams and database programmers for the development, deployment and maintenance of study databases.

 At CDSA, the following systems are used to provide data management, project management and monitoring support to the studies:

 One of the core strengths of CDSA for supporting the clinical studies is Clinical Data Management (CDM).
 CDSA is currently providing data management support to many multi-centric clinical studies & clinical trials from CRF designing to database development and database lock & archival.